 - Plyometric exercises.
 Plyometrics involve short, explosive motions that can powerfully build muscle mass and improve power.
 Begin with a plie squat jump.
 With feet shoulder width apart, lower into a squat before explosively jumping into the air.
 Repeat for 45 seconds.
-Then, perform lateral lunges by jumping from side-to-side with one knee bent and the other leg outstretched.
-Add another 45 seconds of high knees before launching into 45 seconds of burpees (from push up position, push upward to plant feet, jump with hands outstretched, and drop back to push up position).
+Then perform lateral lunges by jumping from side-to-side with one knee bent and the other leg stretched out.
+Add another 45 seconds of high knees before launching into 45 seconds of burpees (from push up position, push upward to plant feet, jump with hands stretched out, and drop back to push up position).
 Repeat the sequence twice.

 - Transform your office space.
 If you simply cannot get away from your desk during the day, bring the workout to your office.
 A treadmill desk allows you to keep your heart pumping throughout the day, resulting in long-lasting aerobic benefits.

 - Perform desk exercises.
 Another great way to get fit is to do exercises from the comfort of your office.
 Try sitting with arms on your chair armrests.
 Then raise yourself 2 to 3 inches from your seat, engaging your leg, and abdominal muscles.
 Hold for 20 seconds, rest, and repeat.
 Add a 45-second plank (increasing to 60 or 90 seconds as you get stronger) to work your arms and abs.